 • International marriages are becoming more common as our global society becomes more interconnected.

-• Studies indicate that international couples report up to a 20% boost in relationship satisfaction.
+• Studies indicate that international couples report up to a 20% higher satisfaction with their relationship.

 My Personal Work with International Couples